-The router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP, and Static IP and to connect to the Internet.
+The router provides Auto-Detect function and supports five popular ways PPPoE, Dynamic IP, Static IP, L2TP and PPTP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.

 - 4. If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
 Make sure the cable is securely plugged into the Internet port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - 1) If the connection type detected is Dynamic IP, the next screen will appear as shown in the below picture.
-A MAC address is a 12-digit code assigned to a unique piece of hardware for identification.
-Some ISPs will register the MAC address of your computer when you access the Internet for the first time via the cable/ADSL modem they offered.
-If you add a router into your network to share the Internet, the ISP may not recognize the new MAC address of the router and will not offer the Internet connection any more.
-Therefore, it is necessary to clone the MAC address of the computer to the router.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - 1) If the connection type detected is Dynamic IP, the next screen will appear as shown in Figure 3-7.
+Please select to clone the MAC address or not, according to your situation.